Northstar engine series: Northstar series

 All but the supercharged Northstars displaced 4565 cc with a 93x84 mm bore and stroke.
 For better head gasket sealing between cylinders, the supercharged version is de-bored to 91 mm for a total displacement of 4371 cc.
 The block is believed to be capable of expansion up to 5.4 L, though no such engine has been produced.

 The Northstar was on the Ward's 10 Best Engines list for 1995, 1996, and 1997.

+The 4.6L V8 engine found in models from 1995–2005 were notorious for failure due to a design flaw involving the use of torque-to-yield bolts in the head gasket.
+Essentially, these types of bolts are stretched beyond their elasticity upon installation, ultimately increasing wear and fatigue on the bolt and decreasing its service life.
+The high load of the engine would eventually cause these bolts to weaken and loosen in their threads, rupturing the seal and in turn blowing the head gasket.

 Northstar System

 The Northstar System was Cadillac's trademarked name for a package of automobile performance features introduced in mid-1992 on the 1993 Cadillac Allanté and later on the 1993 Seville and Eldorado.

 The Northstar System included the following components: